Explorer09/cpustress-ubcd/README.md

 How to build
 ------------

-This repositories contains a few shell scripts that allows you to build disk images for different uses.
+This repository contains a few shell scripts that allows you to build disk images for different uses.
 However, there's no Makefile yet so you have to execute several scripts in a sequence.